adam-leitgeb/TestProjectNews-iOS/README.md

-# BBC News Test iOS APP
+# News Test iOS APP

 This is test project for BBC News.
 I've finished the app in circa **4 hours**.